stanleySimeon/eventWebsite/README.md

 ## Show your support

-If you like this project you can support just by giving a like.
+If you like this project you can support just by giving a Star.

 ## Web designer
 - Behance: [https://www.behance.net/adagio07]